 - Many district and school leaders already work hard to build supportive environments and should build on their success.
 Leaders who have not made adult relationships a priority could consider transferring the strategies they use to build positive student-staff relationships to focus on adults.
 Leaders might also consider actions that could foster camaraderie among staff—such as intentional opportunities for social interactions—to build positive relationships among different groups of staff.
 They could also consider actions to support positive relationships among staff and family members of students—such as parent volunteering—that might have been suspended during the pandemic.

-Funding for the State of the American Teacher survey was provided by the National Education Association, the American Federation of Teachers, and unrestricted gifts from RAND supporters.
-Funding for the teacher interviews was provided by the National Education Association and unrestricted gifts from RAND supporters.
+Funding for the State of the American Teacher survey was provided by the National Education Association, the American Federation of Teachers, and gifts from RAND supporters and income from operations.
+Funding for the teacher interviews was provided by the National Education Association and gifts from RAND supporters and income from operations.
 Funding for the State of the American Principal survey was provided by The Wallace Foundation.
 Funding for the American Life Panel survey was provided by the American Federation of Teachers and the National Education Association.
 This study was undertaken by RAND Education and Labor.

 This report is part of the RAND Corporation Research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.